gaveatech/react-native-exercise/README.md

   - Login Screen
   - Register Screen
 - You must use styled-components
+- You must choose a navigation library
-- You must use React Navigation
+- You must choose a state library

 Make sure to use best practices when setting up your project.
 Things like eslint, prettier and editorconfig are well seen.